AhmadMoussa/Video-to-Music/README.md

 ## Using:
 * Python
 * OpenCV
+* midiutil

 ## Current Problems:
 * Need to determine which midi library is best for my purpose.
 Vishnubob, music21 or midiutil are viable options.
-Maybe I will write my own library.
+Maybe I will write my own library. (for now I am sticking to midiutil)
 * Optimize pixel loops, currently the loops to detect color activations are not very efficient, I need to find a better way to do it.
 Viable options are cython or multithreading.
 Or both combined.
 Also look into OpenMP.

+## Actual Problem 4/28/2019
+* Now that everything somehow works, I need to determine the best model for my algorithm to get desirable results.
+The questions that I'm asking myself are:
+1 How do certain colors translate into certain melodies, scales and modes?
+2 What aspect does the color intensity play in this translation?
+3 How is the amount of color present in a cell influencing the generated music?
+4 Could I use crowdsourcing and machine learning to get data and enhance my algorithm?

 ## Updates:
 * Gricclass that splits frame into several subframes